authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

              ; from [SMTP] Domain,
              ; excluding address-literal

 The number of selectors for each domain is determined by the domain owner.
-Many domain owners will be satisfied with just one selector, whereas organizations with more complex branding requirements can choose to manage disparate selectors.
+Many Domain Owners will be satisfied with just one selector, whereas organizations with more complex branding requirements can choose to manage disparate selectors.

 BIMI supports the notion of a "default" selector.